search

 Spread Trends Somewhat spacious

-There are times when leverage is restricted (regulated)
+There are certain times when leverage is restricted (regulated).

 The maximum leverage for exotic currency pairs is 200x

-Exness’s most notable feature is that it allows you to trade FX currency pairs with leverage of up to 2,000:1 (*), but please note that a fixed margin requirement applies only to exotic currency pairs.
+Exness’s most notable feature is that it allows you to trade FX currency pairs with leverage of up to 2,000 times (*); however, please note that fixed margin requirements apply only to exotic currency pairs.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.